-The PERMAS elements are generally usable for different types of physical degrees of freedom (like displacements, temperature, electromagnetic potential, etc.), beside some specific, applicationdependent elements.
+The PERMAS elements are generally usable for different types of physical degrees of freedom (like displacements, temperature, electromagnetic potential, etc.), beside some specific, application-dependent elements.
 Currently, the following elements are provided:

-Solid Elements:
+• Solid Elements:

-- tetrahedra with 4 or 10 nodal points and straight or curved edges, - pyramid element with 5 nodal points, - pentahedra with 6, 15, or 18 nodal points and straight or curved edges, - hexahedra with 8, 20, or 27 nodal points and straight or curved edges. - hexahedra with 8, 20, or 27 nodes and pentahedra with 6, 15, or 18 nodes as gasket elements.
+- tetrahedra with 4 or 10 nodal points and straight or curved edges, - pyramid element with 5 nodal points, - pentahedra with 6, 15, or 18 nodal points and straight or curved edges, - hexahedra with 8, 20, or 27 nodal points and straight or curved edges. - hexahedra with 8, 20, or 27 nodes, pentahedra with 6, 15, or 18 nodes, tetrahedra with 4 or 10 nodes, and pyramid element with 5 nodes as fluid elements.

-• Flange (Rod) and Membrane Elements:
+Flange (Rod) and Membrane Elements:

-- flange elements with 2 or 3 nodal points, - triangular elements with 3 or 6 nodal points and straight or curved edges, - quadrilateral elements with 4, 8 or 9 nodal points and straight or curved edges, - quadrilateral shear panel with 4 nodal points. - Beam Elements with 2 nodal points, optionally with or without rigid lever arms (offset nodes): - beams with arbitrary shaped solid cross section. - thin-walled profiles and tubes with open or closed cross sections, - thin-walled open or closed tubes with cross sections tapered along the beams' length axis, - fluid-filled or fluid-surrounded straight or curved pipe elements.
+- flange elements with 2 or 3 nodal points, - triangular elements with 3 or 6 nodal points and straight or curved edges, - quadrilateral elements with 4, 8 or 9 nodal points and straight or curved edges, - quadrilateral shear panel with 4 nodal points.

-Figure 58: Triangular element with curved edges
+- Beam Elements with 2 nodal points, optionally with or without rigid lever arms (offset nodes): - beams with arbitrary shaped solid cross section, - thin-walled profiles and tubes with open or closed cross sections, - thin-walled open or closed tubes with cross sections tapered along the beams' length axis. - fluid-filled or fluid-surrounded straight or curved pipe elements.

-Plate and Shell Elements :
+Figure 80: Triangular element with curved edges

-triangular or quadrilateral elements for thin and moderately thick plates and shells.
+• Plate and Shell Elements :

-- triangular or quadrilateral elements sandwich shells. - a thin-walled triangular plate element following Kirchhoff's Theory. - triangular (with 3 or 6 nodes) and quadrilateral elements (with 4, 8, or 9 nodes) with 3-dimensional shell formulation for linear and non-linear material. - triangular and quadrilateral elements for layered cross-sections (composites).
+- triangular or quadrilateral elements for thin and moderately thick plates and shells. - triangular or quadrilateral elements sandwich shells. - a thin-walled triangular plate element following Kirchhoff's Theory. - triangular (with 3 or 6 nodes) and quadrilateral elements (with 4, 8, or 9 nodes) with 3-dimensional shell formulation for linear and non-linear material. - triangular and quadrilateral elements for layered cross-sections (composites).

-• Discrete Elements:
+Discrete Elements: